maddisanotoole/git-hook-examples/README.md

 npx husky install
 ```

-You can then store hooks in .husky/hooks and they will be installed the next time you run `npm i`.
+After installation, you can store hooks in the .husky/hooks directory.
+They will be installed the next time you run `npm i`.
 You can commit husky files directly with no need to copy them to the .git/hooks folder.

+If your project is not based on Node.js, most runtime environments have Git hook managers tailored for them.
+For example, in Kotlin projects, you can use libraries like as Ktlint or plugins like Gradle's git-hooks plugin, which provide similar functionalities for managing hooks.

 ## Resources